Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Background and Related Work

-{\bf Matter Data Model.} The data model defines the commands and capabilities supported by a Matter-enabled device~\cite{Nordic_Semiconductor_2025b}.
-A Matter-enabled device is composed of \textit{nodes}, i.e., standalone implementations of the Matter stack, each identified through a unique fabric identifier.
+{\bf Matter Data Model.} The data model defines the commands and capabilities supported by a Matter device~\cite{Nordic_Semiconductor_2025b}.
+A Matter device is composed of \textit{nodes}, i.e., standalone implementations of the Matter stack, each identified through a unique fabric identifier.
 Nodes include one or more \textit{endpoints}, each providing a functionality.
-For example, for a light bulb, one endpoint could include the feature set for operating the light, while the other endpoint could include the feature set for handling a temperature sensor included in the bulb. \textit{Endpoints} further include \textit{Clusters}, which define \textit{Attributes}, \textit{Commands}, and \textit{Events} necessary to enable a specific functionality.
-For example, for a light bulb, one cluster may provide the capability to switch the device on or off, while another may control the light intensity. \textit{Attributes} characterize states or quantities, and they are either stored in memory or calculated upon request. \textit{Commands} serve to initiate an arbitrary action performed by the device.
-Finally, \textit{Events} represent changes in the device state.
+For example, for a light bulb, endpoints could include the feature set for operating the light and the feature set for handling a temperature sensor included in the bulb.
+Endpoints further include \textit{Clusters}, which define \textit{Attributes}, \textit{Commands}, and \textit{Events} necessary to enable a specific functionality.
+For example, for a light bulb, one cluster may provide the capability to switch the device on or off, while another may control the light intensity.
+Attributes characterize states or quantities, and they are either stored in memory or calculated upon request.
+Commands serve to initiate an arbitrary action performed by the device.
+Finally, Events represent changes in the device state.